USDA-FSA/fsa-design-system/getting-started/index.md

 ---
 layout: page
 title: "Getting Started"
-intro: "The Design System's HTML/CSS assets provide the plug-and-play design and code to help you set a new bar for simplicity and consistency across FSA digital products."
+intro: "The Design System's CSS Framework, <code>fsa-style</code>, provides plug-and-play HTML and CSS to help you set a new bar for a cohesive user experience across FPAC digital products."
 jump_menu: true
 get_started: true
 suppress_code_toggle: true
 ---

-The components and style guide of the FSA Design System follow industry-standard web accessibility guidelines and use the best practices of existing style libraries and modern web design.
-They are designed for use by FSA product teams who want to create beautiful, easy-to-use, digitial experiences consistent with the FSA Style.
+The components and style guide of the Design System follow industry-standard web accessibility guidelines and use the best practices of existing style libraries and modern web design.
+They are designed for use by FPAC product teams who want to create beautiful, easy-to-use, and consistent digitial experiences.

-It was created and maintained by the USDA-FSA Office of Architecture, and is heavily influenced by the [Draft U.S. Web Design System](https://standards.usa.gov/) created and maintained by the wonderful folks at [18F](https://18f.gsa.gov/).
+It was created and maintained within FPAC's ISSDOB/FBCSS division, and is heavily influenced by the [Draft U.S. Web Design System](https://standards.usa.gov/) created and maintained by the wonderful folks at [18F](https://18f.gsa.gov/).

 ### Release History